mogensen/docker-handson-training/1-Intro-to-docker/Exercises.md

 __Exercise__: Figure out port and access the url in a browser.

 _If this did not work, you may be running docker in a virtual machine on your mac or windows machine.
-Then we need to mapped the Docker Host properly_
+Then we need to mapped the Docker Host ports properly._

 ## Exploring the Apache Tomcat Container